 - Whether you are a good candidate for nerve-sparing surgery, which is done in some cases, but still carries the risk of ED

-You should also talk to your doctor about your overall risk of developing ED.
-For example, if you are older, have a chronic condition like diabetes, and already have sexual function problems, then you are more likely to develop ED after the surgery.
+You should also talk to your doctor about your overall risk of ED.
+For example, if you are older, have a chronic condition like diabetes, or already have sexual function problems, then you are more likely to develop ED after the surgery.

 While it can be difficult to discuss sensitive topics like sex, remember that your sexual health is a part of your overall health and well-being, and it is definitely worth talking about.
 If you have a partner, be sure to involve this important person in your recovery since your sexual function affects you both.

 Exploring Your Options